the-darklord/Deep_learning_starter/Readme.md

 - [ ] Check for numerical stablity
 - [ ] Test it for MNIST dataset
 - [ ] remove the redundant VGP.py

+### To Do list

+- [x] Write a CNN starter script
+- [ ] Complete the Cross-Convolutional Layer Code in Pytorch
+- [ ] Port the whole code for Visual Dynamics from Lua to Pytorch